clojure-emacs/clojure-mode/README.md

 (require 'clojure-mode)
 ```

-### Setting up package.el
+### Marmalade

+The version on Marmalade is up-to-date.
 If you use package.el but haven't added
 [Marmalade](http://marmalade-repo.org), the community package source,
 yet, add this to `~/.emacs.d/init.el`: